LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 The ICU library also supports a number of more advanced symbols for special purposes.
 Some of these symbols are listed in the following table, but a reference on regular expressions should be consulted for full documentation of these symbols and other advanced concepts.
-A table of regular expression flags follows.
+A list of regular expression flags follows.

 ``(?# )``